WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 Switching from one process to another requires some time (relatively) for saving and loading registers, memory maps, and other resources.

 From the other side, a thread is the unit of execution within a process.
-A process can have just one thread or having many threads.
+A process can have just one thread or many threads.
 Contrary to multiple processes on a machine, each thread in the process shares memory and resources from that process.
 In single-threaded processes, the process contains one thread.
-The process and the thread are one and the same, and there is only one thing happening.
+The process and the threads are one and the same, and there is only one thing happening.

-What OpenMP does is to create new threads on the same process and as those processes shared resources, the can read and write on the memory addresses assigned to the variables of a process, using this technique multiple threads can effectively complete tasks in parallel when there is data independence in the algorithm being executed.
+What OpenMP does is to create new threads on the same process and as those processes shared resources, they can read and write on the memory addresses assigned to the variables of a process, using this technique multiple threads can effectively complete tasks in parallel when there is data independence in the algorithm being executed.

 Many applications today are multithreading, but the way multithreading and in particular OpenMP is used in scientific applications is very different from the multithreading found on desktop applications or games.

-For HPC applications, the usual case is for multiple threads work concurrently of portions of big arrays, reducing values such as sums or products in in some cases dividing efforts in separate tasks.
+For HPC applications, the usual case is for multiple threads to work concurrently on portions of big arrays, reducing values such as sums or products in some cases dividing efforts into separate tasks.
 The life cycle of threads in OpenMP is more consistent compared for example to multiple threads on a game process.
-On a game new threads are generated and destroyed continuously based on actions of the user.
+In a game, new threads are generated and destroyed continuously based on the actions of the user.

-One of the reasons why parallelization is no a trivial task that can be automatically execute by a compiler by for example adding ``parallel`` directives to every loop in a program is due to a non trivial difficulty to identify **data dependencies** and **data races**.
+One of the reasons why parallelization is no a trivial task that can be automatically executed by a compiler by for example adding ``parallel`` directives to every loop in a program is due to a non-trivial difficulty to identify **data dependencies** and **data races**.

 ### Data dependencies